HELIOS APP (Viking Centro App)

 The design is primarily user-oriented, guaranteeing that all functions are accessible, intuitive, and visible to the user at all times, thereby facilitating a seamless and engaging experience.

-The decision to integrate a combination of different design methods has been carefully planned and analyzed with a focus on maximizing the visual deployment of information in each section, while also ensuring a consistent and cohesive visual language throughout the application.
+The decision to integrate a combination of different design methods has been carefully planned and analyzed with a focus on maximizing the visual deployment of information in each section, while also ensuring a consistent and cohesive visual language throughout the app.

 The amount of information matters

-The creation of the application follows some essential details regarding design and programming.
+The creation of the app follows some essential details regarding design and programming.
 There is a lot of data to visualize, many of which are dynamic, so it is important to know what to display at the first level and what to work on in subsequent levels.

 It is important to show just the right amount of data to avoid hindering user navigation and, above all, not to overwhelm their attention due to the cognitive load that such information can cause.